Perhaps the only thing better than the scent of fresh-cut evergreen boughs is having that scent come from a wreath you’ve made yourself.

 - A wreath frame (available at your local craft store).

-- Green florist wire (or just plain silver wire – it’s not really going to show)
+- Green florist wire (or just plain silver wire – it’s not really going to show).
+Raffia makes for a natural option.

 - Secateurs (pruners or clippers)